-Hansei (反省 ) is a Japanese word for “self-reflection” focusing on acknowledging and recognising one’s mistakes and take appropriate action to avoid re-occurrence and promise to improve.
+Hansei (反省 ) is a Japanese word for “self-reflection” focusing on acknowledging and recognising one’s mistakes and taking appropriate action to avoid re-occurrence and promising to improve.

 The wisdom behind the Japanese concept of Hansei and continuous improvement is about acknowledging mistakes and modesty pledging improvement.
-Looking back and contemplate how a process can be improved.
+Looking back and contemplating how a process can be improved.

-Identify flaws and weaknesses and be honest about them, it can be one of the most powerful concepts within your business.
+Identifying flaws and weaknesses and being honest about them, it can be one of the most powerful concepts within your business.
 But also the most difficult because critical self-analysis is always difficult for anyone as we hate to see our weaknesses.
 Criticism can be a tough pill to swallow and can be uncomfortable in the Western World.

 Japanese Approach: ” I should have done this better as I made a mistake.
 I will do better next time.
 I will take forward what I have learnt”

 Western Approach: “I did a wonderful job so I should be praised and rewarded.
 I could not do it any better”